zeyd-ilb/DBL-Data-Challange/Demo Codes/Graphs/README.md

-- `Poster Presentation Graph.xlsx` : Follow the instructions in [Sentiment-Scores-Graph](../Sentiment%20Scores%20Graph/) folder, to get the data in the file.
+- `Sentiment Scores per Reply.xlsx` : Follow the instructions in [Sentiment-Scores-Graph](../Sentiment%20Scores%20Graph/) folder, to get the data in the file.
 - `Sentiment Scores for Responses Similar to Chatbot Outputs.xlsx`: The Data has been chosen manually and the sentiment scores are extracted directly from the database.
 - `Reply Rate analysis.xlsx` : Two aggregation files `Response Rate 1.txt` and `Response Rate 2.txt` from the [Aggregations](../Aggregations/) folder have been used.

-**Poster Presentation Graph**
+**Sentiment Scores per Reply.xlsx**

 ![image](https://github.com/zeyd-ilb/DBL-Data-Challange/assets/61659041/bb2dcea1-0d63-433c-81f0-2a4d1cd68a23)